The car shaped the modern city. Tomorrow’s cars are likely to reshape it all over again.

 Not all of these things has proven to be a net positive.

 What replaces the car will also reshape the city.
-And a large part of what replaces today’s cars will be, well, cars.
+And a large part of what replaces today’s cars will be, well, tomorrow’s cars.
 But we often underestimate how different self-driving, electric cars will be to their human-steered, oil-fuelled counterparts.

 Cleaner & quieter

 For a start, there is the pollution.
 Electric means zero fumes but also dramatically less noise.
-Cars will be much nicer to have around when they are all electric.
+Tomorrow’s cars will be much nicer to have around when they are all electric.
 Proximity to a road for housing, cafes, and bars will be much less of an issue.
 Properties on busy roads may start to appreciate.
 Pavement culture can expand.

 Semi-pedestrianised areas should be a safer prospect with self-driving cars, at least at some point in the future where their ability to deal with complex, fast-changing environments is well-developed and proven.
 We can build more of a ‘pavement culture’.